Log in

 Transport.
 There is a joint schools coach service providing an extensive network of routes and some 110 pick-up points, to enable boys and girls to attend the School from a wide area, and to remain for after-school activities.

 Admission.
 Boys are admitted only at the beginning of the school year in September.
-They may be admitted at the age of 4 and may remain in the School until the end of the academic year in which the age of 19 is attained, subject to satisfactory progress at each stage of the course and to compliance with the School Rules currently in force.
+They may be admitted at the age of 4 and may remain in the School until the end of the academic year in which the age of 19 is attained, subject to satisfactory progress at each stage of the course.
 Each year approximately 36 boys are admitted at age 4, a further 18 boys at age 7, approximately 100 at age 11 and approximately 25 at age 13.
-There are competitive examinations including written and oral tests of intelligence, literacy and numeracy at the ages of 7 and 11, held in December for admission in the following September.
+There are competitive examinations including written and oral tests of intelligence, literacy and numeracy at the ages of 7 and 11, held in Winter for admission in the following September.
 Applicants aged 13 also take examinations at the beginning of January and are interviewed later in the month for entry in September.
-Registration Fee: £150.

 An Open Day for prospective parents is held each year early in October.